An Astoro train at Zurich HB |

 Giruno trains

-These swish new Giruno trains have taken over most Zurich-Milan services.
+These swish new Giruno trains now operate most Zurich-Milan services.
 Officially designated RABe 501, their party trick is level boarding - between the wheels they are low-floor with easy level access from platform onto train.
 The trade-off is an unusual layout inside, with a floor that's low between the bogies and slopes up over the wheels with some of the car-end seats raised on platforms either side as you can see in the photos below.
 There's a restaurant car with cafe-bar counter, the train has power sockets at all seats and free WiFi.
+There is one 1st class car with seats grouped around tables for 4 and tables for 2, this what you get if you select business when booking.
 I explain how to tell if your train is due to be a Giruno or Astoro/ETR610 in the travel tips section.
+Giruno seat map.

 Astoro trains